 Leverage Key Influencers

-There’s no guarantee that a key influencer in your industry will like or share your content – but imagine the magnitude of your reach, if they did?
+There’s no guarantee that a key influencer in your industry will like or share your social media post – but imagine the magnitude of your reach, if they did?
 There are a variety of tools to help you find these influencers, most notably Klout and BuzzSumo.

 Not only can you use these tools to find the people who are making waves in your industry, but, in the case of BuzzSumo, you can also leverage it to see what type of content is getting shared the most.